Pacific Debt Relief Company Logo

 What Causes the High Cost of Living in California?

-Quick caveat here - not everywhere in California has an over-inflated cost of living, however, taken as an average, living in California costs 39% more than the national average.
+Note that not all areas in California have an over-inflated cost of living.
+However, on average, living in California costs 39% more than the national average.
 That means that for every dollar spent nationally, it costs $1.39 in California for the same expenses.
 That adds up with time.

 • Gas and Diesel- Gas and diesel prices are a big contributor.
 As of writing, the average gas prices in California range from $4.91 to $5.27 for gas and $5.31 for diesel, making California the most expensive place to buy gas in the nation.
 Part of the cost is the environmental fees that go into making gas and diesel cleaner to burn.
 For those of us who remember the dense smogs of the early 1970s, these fees are worth the cleaner air.